kysee/zk-chains/README.md

 ### Prerequisites

-To compile and setup the `ScUpdateVerifierCircuit`,
+To compile and setup the `Eth2ScUpdateCircuit`,

 ```bash
 go run setup.go